 Google Ads (earlier known as Google Adwords) is paid Google advertising where advertisers bid to display advertisements, product listings, service offerings, or videos to web users.

 Google Ads help promote your business, sell products or services, raise awareness, and increase traffic to your website.
-Google now processes over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.
+Google now processes over 3.5 billion daily and 1.2 trillion searches per year worldwide.

 With the help of Google Ads, you can create online ads to reach people exactly when they're interested in the services and products you offer.
 In the case of hotels, you can serve up your ads with targeted keywords when potential guests are researching destinations, attractions, or events.

 The success of your advertising campaign highly depends on targeting.
-It is necessary to show your ad at the right time to the right person.
+You must show your ad at the right time to the right person.
 Google Ads offers different ways of targeting ads:

-Demographics: Try to target your ads based on your hotel amenities and features trend with potential travelers in specific locations, ages, genders, and device types.
+Demographics: Target your ads based on your hotel amenities and features trend with potential travelers in specific locations, ages, genders, and device types.